Pseudo-effective and numerically flat reflexive sheaves: Strongly pseudoeffective and numerically trivial bundles

 It suffices to show that there exists a hermitian (complex) line bundle such that $c_1(L)^q \cdot \omega^{n-q} \neq 0$ for any $q$.
-Recall that Théorème 4.3 of \cite{Lae02} proved, using Kronecker's lemma, that for any closed real $(1,1)-$form $\alpha$ on a compact complex manifold, for for infinitely many indices $k$, $k \alpha$ can be approximated in $C^{\infty}$ norm by the curvature of some hermitian (complex) line bundle $L_k$ with respect to some hermitian connection.
-In particular, for $k$ large enough, $c_1(L_k)^q \cdot \omega^{n-q} \neq 0$ for any~$q$.
+Recall that Théorème 4.3 of \cite{Lae02} proved using Kronecker lemma that for any closed real $(1,1)-$form $\alpha$ on a compact complex manifold, for infinite $k$, $k \alpha$ can be approximated in $C^{\infty}$ norm by the curvature of some hermitian (complex) line bundle $L_k$ with respect to some hermitian connection.
+In particular, for such $k$ large enough, $c_1(L_k)^q \cdot \omega^{n-q} \neq 0$ for any $q$.

-By choosing $\cF$ as some combination of $L_k$, $L_k^*$ and $\cO_X$, it can be shown that $A,B$ are non-zero. \end{proof} For the convenience of the reader, we give here the proof of the compact K\"ahler version of proposition 4.6 Chap.
-IV of \cite{Nak}. \begin{myprop} Let $(X,\omega)$ be a compact K\"ahler manifold and $\cF$ be an $\omega$-semi-stable reflexive sheaf with
+By choosing $\cF$ as some combination of $L_k$, $L_k^*$ and $\cO_X$, it can be shown that $A,B$ are non-zero. \end{proof} For the convenience of the reader, we give here the proof of the compact K\"ahler version of Proposition 4.6 Chap.
+IV of \cite{Nak}. \begin{myprop}{\it Let $(X,\omega)$ be a compact K\"ahler manifold and $\cF$ be an $\omega$-semi-stable reflexive sheaf with

-Then $\cF$ is locally free. \end{myprop} \begin{proof} We shall prove by induction on the rank of $\cF$.
+Then $\cF$ is locally free.} \end{myprop} \begin{proof} We shall prove by induction on the rank of $\cF$.
 If $\cF$ is polystable, it is direct consequence of corollary 3 of \cite{BS}.
 We may assume $\cF$ is not polystable.
 Then there is an exact sequence

 where $\cS$ and $\cQ$ are non-zero torsion-free sheaves satisfying the relation of slope $\mu(\cS)=\mu(\cF)=\mu(\cQ)$.
 The sheaves $\cS$ and $\cQ^{**}$ are semi-stable.

 Recall the formula (II.9) Chap.
 II \cite{Nak}